Tradeoff between noise and banding in a quantum adder with qudits: conclusion

 Any quantum circuit that is used to execute certain tasks might need to perform addition, multiplication, and other basic arithmetic operations.
 Therefore, a quantum adder based on the quantum Fourier transform can be useful in the implementation of quantum algorithms, particularly in Shor's factorization algorithm.
 The primary goals of this work are to first identify the quantum features that lead to an efficient quantum addition algorithm and then to ascertain the significance of dimension in achieving any improvement in performance when the circuit is disrupted by imperfections.
 By proving dimensional benefits and identifying quantum coherence as a resource for quantum addition, we accomplished both goals.

 A maximally coherent state is shown to be necessary as input for a quantum circuit to implement the quantum addition in an ideal situation when all operations are done flawlessly and noise does not damage the circuit.
 Among the principal findings was the connection between the quantum coherence and the fidelity between the targeted and impacted states.
 The performance gets affected either by the local environmental noise acting on each qudit, or the reduced number of controlled rotation operations, or both.
 In particular, we found that there is a trade-off relation between the number of controlled rotation gates and noise strength.
 Precisely, we demonstrated that, for a given noise strength, fidelity reaches its maximum value for a moderate number of controlled rotations, and, surprisingly, that fidelity decreases as the number of such operations increases.
 More crucially, in the presence of noise and in the case of an approximate addition, dimensional gain becomes more prominent.
 Using quantum spin models, we proposed a potential scheme for implementing the algorithm: after suitably preparing the initial state, the system repeatedly evolves according to a quantum Ising Hamiltonian and magnetic fields towards realizing quantum gates.
+Also, implementation of such long-range model is not easily achievable, although there are certain development in this direction in recent years, e.g., {\it Superconducting circuit,} where recently long-range \(ZZ\) interaction is realized by Deng {\it et. al.} \cite{deng2024_zz}.
+On the other hand, in ion trap system, realization of long-range ising interaction are realized in different experrimantal set up \cite{Britton2012_nature,Keesling2019_nature}.
 This suggests that the algorithm may be realized in physical systems such as superconducting circuits and trapped ions.

 \acknowledgements

 We acknowledge the support from Interdisciplinary Cyber Physical Systems (ICPS) program of the Department of Science and Technology (DST), India, Grant No.: DST/ICPS/QuST/Theme- 1/2019/23.
 We acknowledge the use of \href{https://github.com/titaschanda/QIClib}{QIClib} -- a modern C++ library for general purpose quantum information processing and quantum computing (\url{https://titaschanda.github.io/QIClib}) and QuTiP library \cite{qutip}.
 This research was supported in part by the `INFOSYS' scholarship for senior students’.